 There are two methods used to remove dead, flaky, but unseen skin cells.

-- Physical scrubs using gentle abrasion in the form of skin exfoliation
+- Physical scrubs using gentle abrasion in the form of skin exfoliation.

-Home-made exfoliating products focuses on a form of abrasion that gently rubs or sloughs off dead skin cells and some of the best known exfoliating products are found right in your kitchen.
-They are:
+Homemade exfoliating products focus on a form of abrasion that gently rubs or sloughs off dead skin cells, and some of the best-known exfoliating products are found right in your kitchen, including:

 - Baking soda

-- Olive, almond, coconut, or any vegetable oil
+- Olive, almond, or coconut oil

-Asides the oils that allow for the smoothness and softness of the face after an exfoliation exercise, all these items have one thing in common.
+Aside from the oils that allow for the smoothness and softness of the face after an exfoliation exercise, all these items have one thing in common.
 They all have fine grains or granules, and this is what makes them ideal for dead skin removal.

-Homemade Recipes as Skin Exfoliation Products
+Easy-to-Make Homemade Recipes for Skin Exfoliation

 The objective is to make a recipe that will gently abrade the skin, not one that will scratch it.
 Exfoliating with large or sharp grains will cause skin irritation.